Table of Contents

 - Restitution

-- Administrative fine (authorized under College policy)
+- Administrative Fine (authorized under College policy)

 Restrictions and Loss of Privileges

-- Campus Housing reassignment/removal (when applicable)
+- Campus Housing Reassignment/Dismissal (when applicable)

-- Removal from leadership roles
+- Removal from Leadership Role(s)

 Parent/Guardian Notification